Rambler Rebel: 1966

-This model featured bucket seats, special interior, and exterior trim, as well as a revised roofline.
-The base price of this top-of-the-line model was US$2,523 with the standard 232 CID I6; however, more sports-oriented options were available that included a new-for-1966 Borg-Warner T-10 four-speed manual floor-mounted transmission, dash-mounted tachometer, as well as the 327 CID V8 producing 270 bhp, which was only an extra $65.
+This model featured bucket seats, special interior and exterior trim, as well as a revised roofline.
+The base price of this top-of-the-line model was US$2,523 with the standard 232 CID I6; however, more sports-oriented options were available that included a new-for-1966 Borg-Warner T-10 four-speed manual floor-mounted transmission, a dash-mounted tachometer, as well as the 327 CID V8 producing 270 bhp, which was only an extra $65.

-This effort moved AMC once again toward the muscle car market segment; however the Rebel was criticized for its antiquated torque tube suspension system.
-The Rebel also suffered from Rambler's "economy" reputation, but the Rebel model offered the recipe common to most of early muscle cars.
+This effort moved AMC once again toward the muscle car market segment; however, the Rebel was criticized for its antiquated torque tube suspension system.
+The Rebel also suffered from Rambler's "economy" reputation.
+Nevertheless, the Rebel model offered the recipe common to most of the early muscle cars.
 Standard features included reclining front bucket seats with a center armrest, an electric clock, chrome trim on the headliner, and special exterior badges with trim ahead of the rear wheel openings.
-Just like other muscle models, the Rebel was available with a powerful engine, disk brakes, and special interior trim, however, the Rebel did not include a non-functional hood scoop often found on competing cars.
+Just like other muscle models, the Rebel was available with a powerful engine, disk brakes, and special interior trim.
+However, the Rebel did not include a non-functional hood scoop often found on competing cars.

 Marketing included print advertisements in popular magazines headlining "I'm a Rebel!" and comparing the Rambler to the Chevrolet Chevelle, Plymouth Belvedere, and Ford Fairlane.
+The Rebel's styling offset the marketing focus and "youthful" intentions at the time, but AMC "would soon try to change with the upcoming Javelin and AMX."

-The total production of the Rebel model was 7,512.
-The 1966 Rambler Rebel "poses a great bargain for the muscle-car enthusiast [today] ... rarity and performance wrapped up into a single cost-efficient package.
+The total production of the 1966 Rambler Rebel was 7,512.
+The year was in the early stages of the "muscle car wars," and this model is considered to be the last real performance-oriented Rambler Rebel.